7 Ways to Stay Healthy All Winter

 Wash your hands

 It’s so simple, yet so effective.
 The easiest way to prevent getting sick is to avoid the germs in the first place by washing them off your hands.
-According to the United States Centers for Disease Control and Prevention, hand washing prevents 23 to 41 percent of diarrhea cases and 16 to 21 percent of colds.2 Think about all the things you touch—door handles, shopping trolleys, lift buttons, the list goes on and on.
-All these items can harbour bacteria and viruses, especially in winter.
+According to the United States Centers for Disease Control and Prevention, hand-washing prevents 23 to 41 percent of diarrhea cases and 16 to 21 percent of colds.2 Think about all the things you touch—door handles, shopping trolleys, lift buttons, the list goes on and on.
+All these items can harbor bacteria and viruses, especially in winter.
 To rid your hands of bugs that can make you sick, rub them together with hot water and soap for at least 30 seconds.
 Don’t forget the back of your hands, in between your fingers, and under your fingernails.
 Then dry your hands completely.3

 Take vitamin D

 As we mentioned, vitamin D levels tend to be lower in the winter because we get less sunlight; exposure to the sun’s rays helps our bodies make this important immune-boosting vitamin.
 To keep your levels in the optimum range of 50 to 100 mg/mL, you may need to take a supplement.
 Your health care provider can order a simple blood test to get your level.
 If it’s low, ask your provider about taking a vitamin D supplement each day to keep your immune system on high alert.4

 Think of all the places and ways you handle your phone.
 So, it should come to no surprise that one study found the average cell phone contains 10 times more bacteria than a toilet seat.5 To prevent your phone from making you sick, avoid taking it into the bathroom and regularly clean it with a combination of 60 percent water, 40 percent rubbing alcohol.
 Dip a cloth in the solution and then rub it gently over your phone.